-- Allows classification of the tachyarrhythmia, and may allow a precise diagnosis.
+- Allows classification of the tachyarrhythmia (particularly its regularity) and may allow a precise diagnosis.

 - P waves may not be visible; when present, they may be normal or abnormal depending on the mechanism of atrial depolarisation.

-- Presence of pre-excitation on the resting ECG and a history of paroxysmal regular palpitations is very likely to signify an atrioventricular re-entrant tachycardia (AVRT).
+- Presence of pre-excitation on the resting ECG and a history of paroxysmal palpitations signifies an AVRT:

-- A history of paroxysmal irregular palpitations - very likely to be AF, associated with baseline pre-excitation on the ECG needs urgent specialist assessment, as there is a risk of sudden death.
+- A history of paroxysmal irregular palpitations - very likely to be atrial fibrillation - associated with baseline pre-excitation on the ECG; needs urgent specialist assessment, as there is a risk of sudden death.

 - Ambulatory 24-hour Holter recording can be used for patients with frequent but transient tachycardias.